Francis Folger Franklin: Death and aftermath

 After Francis' death, Franklin became involved in promoting inoculation in Philadelphia: he published many studies on its value, working with several physicians, including the famed William Heberden at the Pennsylvania Hospital, which he helped found.
 In 1774, he founded the "Society for Inoculating the Poor Gratis", in order to help the poor people of Philadelphia afford inoculation.
 In his autobiography, Franklin writes: "In 1736 I lost one of my sons, a fine boy of four years old, by the smallpox taken in the common way.
 I long regretted bitterly and still regret that I had not given it to him by inoculation.
 This I mention for the sake of the parents who omit that operation, on the supposition that they should never forgive themselves if a child died under it; my example showing that the regret may be the same either way, and that, therefore, the safer should be chosen."

-Seven years after Francis' death, Deborah gave birth to Sarah, who was Franklin's only surviving, legitimate child.
+Seven years after Francis' death, Deborah gave birth to Sarah, who was Franklin's only surviving, marital child.
 In 1772, Franklin's sister Jane Franklin Mecom wrote him with news of his grandsons.
 Franklin replied that it "brings often afresh to my mind the idea of my son Franky, though now dead thirty-six years, whom I have seldom since seemed equaled in everything, and whom to this day I cannot think of without a sigh."